codeljo/ndk_command_line_app/README.md

 x86_64      | x86-64, MMX, SSE/2/3, SSSE3, SSE4.1, SSE4.2, POPCNT
 all         | build for all ABI's

-Note: The NDK supported ARMv5 (armeabi), and 32-bit and 64-bit MIPS, but support for these ABIs was removed in NDK r17.
+> The NDK supported ARMv5 (armeabi), and 32-bit and 64-bit MIPS, but support for these ABIs was removed in NDK r17.

 https://developer.android.com/ndk/guides/ndk-build